Christ Church Cathedral is the large, heritage and beautiful Anglican cathedral at the corner of Burrard Street and Georgia in downtown Vancouver.

 CHURCH SERVICES & COVID-19

-Christ Church is live streaming its services as well.
-For more information see the Cathedral‘s website.
+Christ Church is currently live streaming its services.
+Foar more information about the status of activities, see the Cathedral‘s website.

 Christ Church Cathedral